joxh/CarND-Path-Planning-Project/README.md

 # Path Planning Project

+This `README.md` document describes how the specific ruberic points were achieved, and describes the code model for generating the paths in detail.

 ## Individual Rubric Points

 > **The car is able to drive at least 4.32 miles without incident..**